List of recurring characters in The Suite Life of Zack & Cody: Amy

 Amy (played by Hannah Leigh Dworkin) – Was at "Camp Heaven On Earth" with Maddie.
 She tends to have a habit of lying and stealing.
 In "Sink or Swim", she told the truth and said, "it felt kinda good".
 She has claimed that she lives with wolves, that aliens abducted her, that her ex-boyfriend was Justin Timberlake, and that she was once married, but they were separated.
 Amy appears in four episodes in the series. like Jasmine and the other girls, she can also even whistle. also as seen in the season three episode: Sink or Swim.

 Leah

-Leah (played by Jaelin Palmer) – Was at "Camp Heaven On Earth" with Maddie; she was mistaken for a co-counsellor due to her height, bringing her actual age into question.
-Leah does not talk very often, but does like to sing.
-She often wears black and states in one episode that her favourite shade of lipstick is "Kiss Me Charcoal".
+Leah (played by Jaelin Palmer) – Was at "Camp Heaven On Earth" with Maddie; she was mistaken for a co-counselor due to her height, bringing her actual age into question.
+Leah does not talk very often, but does like to sing especially the song "If Your Happy and You Know It" that she sings a verse of in one episode.
+She often wears black and states in one episode that her favorite shade of lipstick is "Kiss Me Charcoal".
 She has stated she uses her grandmother's finger as a toothbrush.
 Leah appears in four episodes in the series.

 Wayne

-Wayne Wormser (played by Jareb Dauplaise) – Wayne works as the Assistant Manager at the Paul Revere Mini-Market with Zack and Cody.
+Wayne Wormser (played by Jareb Dauplaise) works as the Assistant Manager at the Paul Revere Mini-Market with Zack and Cody.
 He is often known for his odd doings and being full of himself.
 Wayne has a huge crush on London.